Supporting asylum seekers and refugees to volunteer with us

 A highlight of important information and considerations for leaders and managers

-This guidance aims to highlight some important information and particular aspects leaders and managers should be aware of when welcoming asylum seekers and refugees as volunteers.
+This guidance aims to highlight some important information for when welcoming asylum seekers and refugees as volunteers.

-Volunteering can often be a lifeline for asylum seekers and refugees, offering them meaningful ways to spend their time, meeting people in their area, and building skills for a CV for working in this country - although it is worth remembering many asylum seekers and refugees will often have a wealth of experience already.
+Volunteering can often be a lifeline for asylum seekers and refugees, offering them meaningful ways to spend their time, meeting people in their area and building skills for a CV for working in this country.
+However, it’s worth remembering many asylum seekers and refugees will often have a wealth of experience already.

-Asylum seekers and refugees can get a disclosure (DBS, AccessNI or PVG), however providing the right documents and address history might be challenging.
+Asylum seekers and refugees can get a disclosure check, such as a DBS, AccessNI or PVG.
+However, providing the right documents and address history might be challenging.
 There are three routes that applicants can follow, with different documents that can be used.

 Tips on creating a welcoming environment

 At Scouts, we want to create a welcoming environment for every volunteer.
 There are some particular aspects you should be mindful of when welcoming refugees and asylum seekers, such as potential cultural differences and language barriers.